© Crown copyright 2020

 It should be noted that imputation also takes place for buyer status (for example first time or former owner-occupier) and cash or mortgage which means that average predicted prices, and hence price indices, can be calculated for these variables.
-Buyer status is obtained in the first instance by matching data from the Council of Mortgage Lenders with data from HM Land Registry and Registers of Scotland.
+Buyer status is obtained in the first instance by matching data from UK Finance with data from HM Land Registry and Registers of Scotland.
 This will, by definition, not cover cash purchases; for these, it is assumed that they are all purchases by former owner-occupiers.

 Publication of average prices

 The process of mix-adjustment requires that, in each January, a fixed basket of properties is updated to reflect changes in the composition of properties being sold.
 This basket is then used to produce modelled prices for the year, before the basket is then updated again in the subsequent January.
 This means that the average prices produced from a fixed basket in 2016 are not directly comparable with the average price produced using the 2017 basket as they will reflect a different mix of properties

 To produce comparable house prices over time a base set of average prices is uprated with the price index.
 To ensure the base set of transactions remains representative, the base period for the price series will be updated every five years, and the whole of the average price series rescaled to align with the new base period.